Small Business Grants: Where to Find Funding

 Cons

 • Time-consuming.
-Just finding the right grant to apply for can require a lot of research.
-And once you do, completing the application and making a convincing proposal can take time and effort — and may not result in any returns.
+Just finding the right grant to apply for can require extensive research.
+And once you do find one, completing the application and making a convincing proposal can take time and effort — and may not result in any returns.

 • Hard to get.
 Small business grants are appealing, so you’re not the only business looking for one.
 Grants typically receive a large number of applicants, but only a few are chosen.

-• Money may have strings attached.
-Some grants come with restrictions about how you can spend the money.
-Others require you to spell out your plans for the money in your application; once you get your award, you typically need to stick with that plan.
+• Grant money may have strings attached.
+Some grants come with restrictions about how you can spend the money, and others may require you to spell out your plans for the money in your application.
+Once you get your award, you typically need to stick with that plan.

 Alternatives to Small Business Grants